-One of the enumerated goals of tax reform is to "level the playing field" between U.S.-parented multinational groups and their foreign-parented counterparts.
-In particular, tax reform provisions were created to address what was viewed as inappropriate U.S. income tax base erosion.
-The new rules impose a minimum tax (the base erosion and anti-abuse tax (BEAT)) that targets deductible payments made from a U.S. entity to foreign related entities.
+One of the enumerated goals of the tax system is to "level the playing field" between US-parented multinational groups and their foreign-parented counterparts.
+In particular, some provisions address what is viewed as inappropriate US income tax base erosion, including a minimum tax (the base erosion and anti-abuse tax (BEAT)) that targets deductible payments made from a US entity to foreign related entities.

-BEAT applies to U.S. corporations that are not taxed on a flow-through basis (i.e., corporations that are not eligible for special regimes, such as would apply to S Corporations, Regulated Investment Companies, and Real Estate Investment Trusts (REITs)). if they meet two requirements: (i) the U.S. corporation (or group of U.S. corporations) is a member of a sizable multinational group, i.e., a group having prior three-year average domestic gross receipts of least \$500 million, and (ii) the U.S. corporation (or group)'s targeted base erosion payments represent at least 3 percent of its otherwise allowable tax deductions.
+BEAT applies to US corporations that are not taxed on a flow-through basis (i.e., corporations that are not eligible for special regimes, such as would apply to S Corporations, Regulated Investment Companies, and Real Estate Investment Trusts (REITs)), if they meet two requirements:

+(i) the US corporation (or group of US corporations) is a member of a sizable multinational group, i.e., a group having prior three-year average domestic gross receipts of least \$500 million, and (ii) the US corporation's (or group's) targeted base erosion payments represent at least 3 percent of its otherwise allowable tax deductions.
 (The threshold is 2 percent for certain banks and securities dealers.)
 Certain deductions-notably including net operating loss (NOL) deductions not attributable to base erosion payments-are not taken into account for these purposes.
 BEAT also applies to foreign corporations engaged in a USTB, for purposes of determining their ECI tax liability.